rlucente-se-jboss/leventhal-6809-assembly-language-programming/README.md

 # Lance Leventhal's "6809 Assembly Language Programming"
 This repository contains compilable example code and worked out problems for Lance Leventhal's excellent book [6809 Assembly Language Programming](https://colorcomputerarchive.com/repo/Documents/Books/6809%20Assembly%20Language%20Programming%20(Lance%20Leventhal).pdf).
-All of the provided code was run on the [Motorola 6809 Emulator](https://6809.uk/) without error.
+All of the provided code was tweaked to run on the [Motorola 6809 Emulator](https://6809.uk/) without error.

 Most of the early examples and problems are trivial but they are included for completeness.
 For the more difficult problems, I did